Projects

 The project will include digital editions of more than 500 manuscripts and 827 paintings that represent the flourishing intellectual and cultural heritage of Muslim lands from 1000 to 1900, covering mathematics, astrology, history, law, literature, as well as the Qur’an and Hadith.

-Digital facsimiles of many of the manuscripts from the Schoenberg Collection have been available online since 1998.
-Originally digitized and published by the Penn Library’s Schoenberg Center for Electronic Text & Image (SCETI), new online facsimiles are now made available through Penn in Hand, a site that offers bibliographic information and digital facsimiles for selected collections of manuscript codices, texts, documents, papers, and leaves.
+Colenda is the new repository for digital facsimiles of many of the manuscripts from the Schoenberg Collection have been available online since 1998.
+Originally digitized and published by the Penn Library’s Schoenberg Center for Electronic Text & Image (SCETI), digital facsimiles have been available through Colenda since 2021.

 Needham Calculator